FAQs

 While patients are often referred to an orthodontist by their dentist, we also welcome self-referrals.
 To make an appointment for an orthodontic consultation, simply give us a call on (06) 354 9606.

 Most patients begin orthodontic treatment once they have their full adult teeth.
 In some cases, early examination and treatment make orthodontic problems easier to correct, so an orthodontic consultation around nine years old is recommended.
 However there are exceptions if a parent, family dentist, dental therapist or the patient has noted a problem an orthodontic evaluation at any age is advisable.
-Orthodontic treatment is also available for adult patients.

 During the initial examination, Mike will work to determine what the problems are to form an accurate diagnosis.
 This normally includes: